Canon T5i vs Panasonic LX100

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the LX100 emerges as the winner of the match-up (14 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the LX100 is the clear winner of the contest (17 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon T5i vs Panasonic LX100